 I also have this social media inspired student profile on each desk when students arrive, so they have something to do as soon as they sit down.
 I attach each profile to a student folder, so I can find information about the students easily during the year.
 Photocopy a class set of these and you already have the first 10-15 minutes planned!
 If you’d like to try it out, you can download your copy here: Free Social Media Student Profile.

 Keep this one very simple.
 Break it down by month and write down what units or what content you will cover during that time.
-A general pacing guide will give you some direction and allow you to think ahead to make sure you were covering all of your outcomes.
+A general pacing guide will give you some direction.
+It will also allow you to think ahead to make sure you were covering all of your outcomes.
 When you get back to school, you will have a framework to start prepping for your year.

 Most schools have an open house or meet the teacher night in the first few weeks of school.
-I don’t know about you, but the day before open house, I always seem to be frantically preparing for the parents arrival, and I go into full stress-mode.
-I would suggest getting an open house presentation or handout prepared at the end of the year.
+The day before open house, I always seem to be frantically preparing for the parents arrival.
+I go into full stress-mode.
+My suggestion is getting an open house presentation or handout prepared at the end of the year.
 I have one that I used each year, and just tweaked depending on what procedures, routines, or content I was changing.

 Okay, you have done enough!
-Check all of these things off your list (or if you can’t do them all, even a couple will make a difference), and then head home for a stress-free summer holiday where are you thinking of nothing but sunshine, family, and friends.
+Check all of these things off your list.
+Then, head home for a stress-free summer holiday where are you thinking of nothing but sunshine, family, and friends.
 I hope you enjoy your vacation, teachers!
 You deserve it.

 MEET THE TEACHER